Emergence of Spacetime from Fluctuations: Abstract

 \section{Abstract}

-We use a result of Hawking and Gilkey to define a euclidean path integral of gravity and matter fields in the eigenbasis of the wave operators.
-On one hand, working in the eigenbasis of the wave operators means working exclusively with geometric invariants and this avoids the need to mod out the diffeomorphism group and makes it possible to carry out the path integral explicitly.
-On the other hand, working in the eigenbasis of the wave operators does not enforce the existence of a coordinate basis.
-As a consequence, this path integral also describes physical setups that are pre-geometric in the sense that they do not admit a mathematical representation in terms of fields on a spacetime.
-We focus on the regime in which a representation in terms of a spacetime and matter fields emerges.
-We find that the geometric properties of the emergent spacetime, such as its {volume and} number of dimensions, {depend on the energy scale considered and} on the balance of bosonic and fermionic species.
+We use a result of Hawking and Gilkey to define a Euclidean path integral of gravity and matter which has the special property of being independent of the choice of basis in the space of fields.
+This property allows the path integral to describe also physical regimes that do not admit position bases.
+These physical regimes are pre-geometric in the sense that they do not admit a mathematical representation of the physical degrees of freedom in terms of fields that live on a spacetime.
+In regimes in which a spacetime representation does emerge, the geometric properties of the emergent spacetime, such as its dimension and volume, depend on the balance of fermionic pressure and bosonic and gravitational pull.
+That balance depends, at any given energy scale, on the number of bosonic and fermionic species that contribute, which in turn depends on their masses.
+This yields an explicit mechanism by which the effective spacetime dimension can depend on the energy scale.

-While there are several promising approaches to quantum gravity, see, e.g., \cite{kiefer2007quantum,Rovelli2005, Ashtekar2021,Loll2012, Loll2020,Kiefer,Kalau, Connes, Landi,ReuterSaueressig2019,Surya_2019,BeckerBeckerSchwarz2006,AmmonErdmenger2015,Oriti2020,finster2016causal} and its relation to thermodynamics, see, e.g., \cite{Jacobson1995, Jacobson2019, Erik2017, carlip2014black} the question has not been settled how the usual setup that consists of a spacetime and matter fields emerges from a more general unifying theory - a theory that also describes a high energy regime that does not possess a traditional description in terms of geometry and matter.

-Here, to investigate this phenomenon of emergence, we will work with the euclidean signature path integral \cite{gibbons1993euclidean,mukhanov2007introduction} and we consider the case of a natural ultraviolet cutoff, $\bar{\Lambda}$, on the spectrum of the Laplace operator $\Delta$, for example, at the Planck scale, \cite{chatwin2017natural}.
-On one hand, such a UV cutoff possesses a direct information-theoretic interpretation as a covariant bandlimitation \cite{kempf2000fields,kempf2004covariant,kempf2008information,kempf2009information,aasen2013shape} which allows one to view spacetime as simultaneously discrete and continuous \cite{kempf2010spacetime} in the sense of Shannon's sampling theorem \cite{shannon1948mathematical,cover1991information}.

-On the other hand, and this will be our focus here, a result by Gilkey and Hawking \cite{Gilkey, Hawking} then relates the Einstein-Hilbert action to the dimension, $N$, of the Hilbert space of scalar fields that live on the spacetime manifold: